drazenzadravec/tools/ai/mcp/readme.md

 Contains MCP tools and samples that can be used in any project.

 ### Support
-Python and TypeScript applications of clent and server MCP implementations supporting tools, prompts and resources.
+Python and TypeScript applications of client and server MCP implementations supporting tools, prompts and resources.

 ### See